nftmakerio/Smart-Contract-Revenue-Sharing/README.md

 $ cabal build
 ```

-A `shell.nix` is also providing for nix users.
+A `shell.nix` is also provided for nix users.

 ## Installing the Smart Contract Generator